UNIVERSITY CATALOG: 2024-2025

 1. University Regulations

-Graduate students will be placed on academic notice (formerly academic probation) whenever their GPA falls below 3.0 in all units attempted.
+Graduate students will be placed on academic notice whenever their GPA falls below 3.0 in all units attempted.
 To be removed from academic notice), students must earn sufficient grades in the following semester of enrollment to raise their GPA to 3.0 or above.
 Failure to do so will result in disqualification from the University.
 University regulations allow graduate students to repeat up to 6 units of credit in which a grade of “B-” or below has been received.
 (See the Graduate Studies section of this Catalog.)

 2. Additional Regulations for the M.A.
 Degree in Linguistics